osenco/mpesa/LARAVEL.md

 ## The Mpesa Controller

 We will need a controller to handle MPesa Transactions and save them to a database table of your choice.
-See [examples/MpesaController.php](examples/MpesaController.php) for sample code
+See [this example](examples/MpesaController.php) for sample code.

 ```bash
 php artisan make:controller MpesaController
 ```

-### Import Class Namespace
+### Import Class With Namespace
 ```php
 use Osen\Mpesa\STK;
 ```